Revisiting the $k$-theorem with the ANEC: Three-point sum rule and positivity

 Or, in the momentum space, we would obtain

 We will see that these would-be sum rules have the wrong sign.

 To derive the $k$-theorem from the ANEC, we will consider the state

 with $\sigma^{-1} \ll q_u \ll M$, where $\sigma$ is some IR regulator and $M$ is some UV regulator.
-The condition that $q_u \ll M$ is so that we can do a low momentum expansion later.
+The condition that $q_u \ll M$ is so that we can do a low-momentum expansion later.
 Noting that $J$ is anti-Hermitian (so being careful about the sign flip under the conjugation), we would find

 This would-be sum rule is equivalent to the statement that at low momentum, we have the expansion

 To leading order in the small momentum limit, we would obtain

 with $C = \frac{\pi^{5/2}}{\sqrt{2}}$ being a positive numerical value.
 This, however, would give us a confusing result that $\Delta k = k_{\mathrm{UV}} - k_{\mathrm{IR}} \leq 0$ from the positivity of the ANE operator, which would be in contradiction with the results explained in the previous section.